 Jeremy Sweetlamb is a native Texan who has been producing, directing, and performing comedy for nearly 20 years, having lived and trained in Chicago, LA, and New York.
 Touring the nation with the venerable Available Cupholders, Jeremy has taught improv in nearly half the United States and performed in well over half.
 He has also toured as Bearded Lamb, an award-winning solo improv act.
 He has been given silly awards by his peers, produced and released a solo country album, directed and starred in a full-length feature sketch comedy film, starred in Backpack Picnic, an internationally touring sketch series, wrote and starred in his own TV pilot, starred in several Shakespeare plays, and currently teaches theatre full-time during the day.
 Jeremy has just had a daughter that everyone is tired of hearing about all the time.
 He prefers a serious bio in a comedy setting.

-Dave has also appeared in several short and feature films.
+Dave has appeared in several short and feature films.
 One short, “Make-A-Wish” and one feature “Ultimate Guide to Flight” were both accepted into the Austin Film Festival in 2011.
-He also appears in viral video marketing campaigns for Whole Foods, Grande Communications and Bicycle Playing Cards.
+You can also see his butt and hear him yelling in ABC’s American Crime.

 Roy Janik is the Artistic Director (and a co-owner) of The Hideout Theatre.
 As such, he plans and schedules all of the Hideout’s shows, troupes, showcases, and special events.
 He has performed in many of The Hideout’s mainstage productions, and is the creator and director of the critically-acclaimed show ‘Austin Secrets.’
 As one of the Hideout’s core teachers, Roy teaches improv levels one through six.
 His favorite class to teach is level four, a personal feedback class he helped create the curriculum for.
 As a member of the improv troupe Parallelogramophonograph, he has traveled to perform and teach in over 30 cities, including Toronto, Montreal, Chicago, New York, and London.
 He spearheaded the creation of the Improvised Play Festival, the world’s first festival devoted exclusively to theatrical, narrative improv.

 Jon Bolden is a freelance photographer and web designer living in Austin, TX.
-This is his first year as co-producer and he’s ready for a nap.
+He loves coffee.

 Ruby Willmann is an Austin improviser and Hideout teacher.
 She recently married another Hideout teacher and is very happy with all the laughs.
 Ruby is a founding member of The Escorts, and she is also basically married to them.
 In short, if you improv with Ruby, you two are married.